Phonics at Swing Gate Infant School and Nursery

 Phonics Teaching at Swing Gate

-We have changed the way we approach Phonics in the FSU and KS1, to reflect the training our teachers and leaders have undertaken.
+In 2018 we changed the way we approached Phonics in the FSU and KS1, to reflect the training our teachers and leaders have undertaken.
 The training was provided by Ann Smalberger, an independent teaching and learning consultant, who has been teaching children to read for more than twenty years and supporting teachers in developing their skills.

 Ann’s approach is multi-sensory and caters for all learning styles (visual, auditory and kinaesthetic).
 Our English subject Leader coordinates the training and delivery of phonics within Swing Gate.